serverless/components/README.md

 serverless create --template-url https://github.com/serverless/components/tree/cloud/templates/website
 ```

+Next, both templates feaure `package.json` files.
+Be sure to run `npm i` to enable them to work.

-Within one of the templates, log in to enable deployment and saving state in the cloud:
+After that, within your template, log in to enable deployment and saving state in the cloud:

 ```bash
 $ serverless login